 Countries like Norway have proposed introducing such tests, but there is uncertainty around how to legislatively compel citizens to test – and what might constitute an appropriate randomisation protocol.
 In Iceland, they have voluntary sampling which has covered 3% of the population, but this isn’t random.
 Some countries with large scale testing, like South Korea, might get closer to being random.

 The reason it is so hard to achieve random testing is that you have to account for several practical and psychological factors.
 How does one collect samples randomly?
 Gathering samples from volunteers may not be sufficient as it does not prevent self-selection bias.

 During the H1N1 influenza pandemic of 2009–2010, there was a lot of anxiety about the disease that created “mass psychogenic illness”.
 This is when hypersensitivity to particular symptoms leads to healthy people self-diagnosing as having a virus – meaning they would be highly incentivised to get tested.
 This could, in part, further contribute to false positive rates if the sensitivity and specificity of the tests are not fully understood.

 While self-selection bias is not going to be eliminated, it could be reduced by running field tests.
 This could involve asking the public to volunteer samples in locations where, even in a lockdown state, they might be expected to attend and also from those in self-imposed isolation or quarantine.

-In any event, it is important to note that when statistics are communicated at press conferences or in the media, it is very important that their limitations are explained and any relevance to the individual or population are properly delineated.
+In any event, when statistics are communicated at press conferences or in the media, their limitations should be explained and any relevance to the individual or population should be properly delineated.
 It is this which we contend is lacking in the current crisis.

-This opinion piece was originally published in The Conversation on 2 April 2020.
+This article was originally published by The Conversation on 2 April 2020.